 Today’s traditional antivirus no longer delivers meaningful security value due to its inability to adapt to the changing threat landscape and its reliance on reactive threat detection.
 In spite of this, organizations continue to rely on antivirus as a means to protect their endpoints, and hidden costs often go unrecognized.
 Security technologies must balance the benefits they provide to an organization with the cost associated with their operation.
 What follows are some of the hidden costs of using traditional antivirus systems.

 Traditional antivirus relies on signature-based scanning technology that is not particularly flexible in supporting new applications, systems or platforms.
 Organizations that rely on antivirus will encounter difficulty in deploying and securing new technology that would offer significant business advantages antivirus has failed to deliver on, often requiring additional adaptive or corrective measures for these new technologies to work in conjunction with antivirus.
 These additional efforts will cost organizations time, effort and, ultimately, agility.

-Until organizations realize the deficiencies of their antivirus solutions and implement a replacement that provides meaningful security value, they will continue to incur these intangible costs and leave their endpoints vulnerable.
+Until organizations realize the deficiencies of their antivirus solutions and implement an endpoint security solution that provides meaningful security value, they will continue to incur these costs and leave their endpoints vulnerable.

-To read more about the shortcomings of antivirus and what alternatives are available for proactively protecting your endpoints, read the Protect Yourself From Antivirus white paper.
+To read more about the shortcomings of antivirus and what an effective endpoint security solution should be capable of in order to proactively protect your endpoints, read the Protect Yourself From Antivirus white paper.